ISRO: DAKSHA

 DAKSHA is a proposed all-sky, high-energy transients mission, with the primary objectives of studying the gravitational waves and gamma-ray bursts in a spectral range from 1 keV to about 1 MeV.
 To achieve these goals, Daksha will use twin Low-Earth Orbit (LEO) satellites with Three Identical Instruments each.
 Seed funding has been issued to ISRO Laboratories to create a laboratory model of its Instruments.
-It is led by teams from Tata Institute of Fundamental Research and IIT Bombay and will consist of a pair of satellites in LEO.
+It is led by teams from Tata Institute of Fundamental Research and IIT Bombay will consist of a pair of satellites in LEO.
 Teams from Raman Research Institute, Inter-University Centre for Astronomy and Astrophysics and PRL are developing Instruments for it.
 ISRO has stated that the mission meets all the technical requirements but has yet to approve funding for it.

 Proposed space weather probe

 ISRO has envisioned a mission to the stable L5 Lagrange point.
 It is under conceptual stage and parallels ESA's Vigil mission.